We are open - safety is our top priority!

 Most dentists and endodontists typically perform a root canal crown, but other treatment options are available.
 One option is a pediatric pulpotomy, which only removes the damaged pulp, leaving the tooth’s nerve intact.
 Another option is an apicoectomy in which the top part of the root is removed.

 Root canal therapy has earned a misleading reputation of being extremely painful.
 In reality, it is not a painful procedure, and it can actually provide immediate relief from your pain and discomfort.
 Local anesthesia is administered to the area near the tooth, so you can expect to feel comfortable during your procedure.
 If you’re ready to take the next step to relieve your mouth pain, contact us today to get a root canal in Ludlow.
-Call us today at (413) 241-8991 or request an appointment online.
+Call us today at (413) 241-8991 or book an appointment online.